FAQs - English - IVIG

 In addition, please visit the IVIG Demonstration website.

 Q2.
 Is this already a Medicare benefit or a new benefit under Medicare?

 A2.
 No. This is a not a regular or a new Medicare benefit.
 It is a special demonstration.
-Both the number of beneficiaries as well as the duration of the demonstration are limited by law.
+Both the number of beneficiaries, money paid for demonstration services and administration of the program, as well as the duration of the demonstration are limited by law.
 In order to participate in this demonstration, a beneficiary must complete and submit a special demonstration application.
 Submission of an application is not a guarantee that a beneficiary will be selected to participate in the demonstration.

 Q3.
 Why is Medicare doing the IVIG Demonstration?

 A3.
 This demonstration was mandated by Congress under the "Medicare IVIG Access and Strengthening Medicare and Repaying Taxpayers Act of 2012."